UPPS 01.04.32 - University Records Management

 RESPONSIBILITIES OF RECORD OWNERS

-Encourage records administrators to attend records management training every two years.
+encourage records administrators attend records management training every two years;

-Encourage records administrators to review records annually to maintain compliance with retention and disposition requirements.
+encourage records administrators review records annually to maintain compliance with retention and disposition requirements.

-In the event that an entire unit, office, or department ceases operations, the records owner will ensure that the records are transferred to the supervising office, where the records must be retrievable throughout the full retention period and be retained and disposed according to the RRS.
+when an employee separates, or in the event that a position or an entire unit, office, or department ceases operations, the records owner will ensure that the records are transferred to the supervising office, where the records must be retrievable throughout the full retention period and be retained and disposed according to the RRS.